-Many drivers think car insurance goes down at 25, but that’s not always the case.
-However, age is a major factor in the rate you’ll pay for car insurance.
-“Generally, once you turn 25, your rates are going to be a little better,” says Robert Passmore, Assistant Vice President of personal line policies for the American Property Casualty Insurance Association.
-When you turn 30, insurance companies consider you an adult and your rates will improve again if you maintain a clean driving record.
+Many drivers think auto insurance goes down at age 25 but that is not always the case.
+However, age is a major factor in the rate you will pay for insurance.
+“Generally, once you turn 25, your rates are going to be a little better,” said Robert Passmore, assistant vice president of personal line policies for the American Property Casualty Insurance Association.
+Passmore added that when you turn 30, insurance companies consider you an adult and your rates will improve again if you maintain a clean driving record.

 How much does car insurance go down at 25?
-The table below shows the average annual rates of full coverage and minimum for drivers age 21 and age 25.
-As you can see, the change in premium cost can be substantial.
+The table below shows the average annual rates by state of full coverage and minimum coverage for drivers age 22 and age 25, respectively.
+As you can see, auto insurance goes down substantially between 22 and 25.

-Almost always, teen drivers can get better insurance rates if their parents add them to their policies instead of taking out standalone coverage.
+Almost always, teen drivers can get better insurance rates if their parents add them to their policies instead of having standalone coverage.
 However, rates vary among insurance carriers.
 Some providers offer better standalone rates when drivers turn 19.
-If your household includes teen drivers, ask your insurance agent how adding them to your policy will affect your rate and theirs and when they should get a standalone policy.
+If your household includes teen drivers, ask your insurance agent how adding them to your policy will affect your rate and theirs and when it is beneficial to get a standalone policy.

-If you avoid accidents and traffic violations from ages 16 to 24, chances are you’ll get a better insurance rate when you turn 25.
-Once your 25th birthday rolls around, ask your insurer to take a new look at your premium, said Amy Bach, executive director of insurance consumer group United Policyholders.
+If you avoid accidents and traffic violations from ages 16 to 24, most likely you will get a better insurance rate when you turn 25.
+When you hit age 25, ask your insurer to review your policy, said Amy Bach, executive director of insurance consumer group United Policyholders.
 “You always should ask.
-Don’t wait to be offered a discount or a rate reduction,” she said.
+Do not wait to be offered a discount or a rate reduction,” she said.

 How gender affects car insurance rates at 25

-Insurance providers are big on statistics.
-They use complex equations to model the price of car insurance based on each individual.
-That being said, women tend to experience fewer problems behind the wheel than men.
+Insurance providers are big on data.
+They use analytics to model the price of auto insurance based on more than a dozen rating factors.
+That being said, female drivers tend to experience fewer problems behind the wheel than male drivers.
 Women are known to have fewer DUIs, as well as less serious accidents, according to the Insurance Information Institute.

-All of this is backed up by statistics, which providers use to decide the price of coverage.
-So women may end up paying less for their car insurance, based on statistics showing them to be safer drivers.
+All of this is backed up by statistics, which insurers use to decide the price of coverage based on their proprietary modeling.
+So women will typically pay less for their auto insurance, based on statistics showing them to be safer drivers.

 The table below shows the difference in the average annual premium cost for male and female drivers at age 25.